Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 1. Still on the same app registration, select the **Token configuration** blade to the left.
 1. Select **Add optional claim**:
     1. Select **optional claim type**, then choose **Access**.
      1. Select the optional claim **idtyp**.
-Indicates token type.This claim is the most accurate way for an API to determine if a token is an app token or an app+user token
+    > Indicates token type.
+This claim is the most accurate way for an API to determine if a token is an app token or an app+user token.
+This is not issued in tokens issued to users.
     1. Select **Add** to save your changes.

 ##### Configure the service app (TodoListService-aspnetcore-webapi) to use your app registration